-You want to connect to database dci_db1 and access a table in database dci_db2.
+Connecting to database dci_db1 and accessing a table in database dci_db2.

 - 5. Set DD_DDBMD=1 in dmconfig.ini. - 6.
-Then create the table in dci db2
+Create the table in dci db2

-NOTE Use the dmSQL tool to create the tables in the dci_db2 database
+NOTE Use dmSQL tool to create the tables in the dci_db2 database

 7. Use a COBOL program to connect to dci_db1 and then open the table in dci_db2.